 Work on Student Transfer began in 2015, where it was heavily inspired by a similar game by the name of Press-Switch, another freeware visual novel centered around TG, body swapping, mind control, transformation, possession, and more.
 Over the following years, the project has developed substantially, increasing its scope, quality, and sheer breadth of content, all thanks to an assortment of writers, editors, and creators who have breathed life into this project.
 The title is associated with the niche community of TFGames.Site, where the bulk of its fanbase resides, updates are posted, and fans post their own stories using the Student Transfer game engine and assets, known as Scenarios.

 The bulk of visual assets used in the project come from Japanese commercial visual novels, primarily those from the developer CandySoft, but many of them have been edited over the years to be more uniform and better fit the needs of the developers.
 While the soundtrack largely consists of the royalty-free offerings of Kevin Macleod.

-In addition to reviewing each iteration of this project, I have also become its go-to “Flowchart Girl,” creating elaborate flowcharts meant to guide players through this game because, oh boy, it gets messy at points.
-Due to the scope of this game and the quantity of options available, I have split up the flowcharts between the “Magic” and “Device” routes.
+In addition to reviewing each iteration of this project, I have also become its go-to “Flowchart Girl,” creating elaborate flowcharts meant to guide players through this game because… it gets messy at points.
+Due to the scope of this game and the number of options available, I have split up the flowcharts between the “Magic” and “Device” routes.
 In addition to the flowcharts for the base game, I have also made several flowcharts for fan-made Scenarios.
 My apologies if some of them are a bit elaborate (I tried my best), and if you find any errors in any of these flowcharts, please notify me.

 Version 4.X Device Flowchart